erikvold/txprop21/README.md

 Only one instance of the server will be running at any one time, i.e. executing `./runserver.sh` again will terminate the old instance of the server and start a new one.

-Check that the server is running by running follow the steps below.
+Check that the server is running by following the steps below.

 ```
 $ tail access.log